Uber can be a great resource if you want to get around Miami without driving yourself.

 However, Uber drivers aren’t specially trained nor do they have access to private roads.
 Your chances of being involved in a Miami car accident aren’t necessarily reduced because you’ve decided to Uber.

 If you have been injured in a Miami Uber accident it’s important to speak with an experienced personal injury lawyer as soon as you can.
 Recovering compensation after an Uber accident can be difficult, especially if you try to handle things on your own.
-At Lavent Law, our Uber accident lawyers are well-versed in Florida injury law and can help you get the money you deserve.
+At Lavent Law, P.A., our Uber accident lawyers are well-versed in Florida injury law and can help you get the money you deserve.
 Call us today to schedule your free consultation and learn more.

 Uber Laws in Florida